MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/New-MgTeamChannel.md

               - `[Position <String>]`: Represents the position of the legend on the chart.
 The possible values are: Top, Bottom, Left, Right, Corner, Custom.
               - `[Visible <Boolean?>]`: A boolean value the represents the visibility of a ChartLegend object.
             - `[Name <String>]`: Represents the name of a chart object.
-            - `[Series <IMicrosoftGraphWorkbookChartSeries[]>]`: Represents either a single series or collection of series in the chart.
+            - `[Series <IMicrosoftGraphWorkbookChartSeries1[]>]`: Represents either a single series or collection of series in the chart.
 Read-only.
               - `[Id <String>]`: Read-only.
               - `[Format <IMicrosoftGraphWorkbookChartSeriesFormat>]`: workbookChartSeriesFormat
                 - `[(Any) <Object>]`: This indicates any property can be added to this object.